starfrogsplash/Microservices-Orchestrator/README.md

 ## Overview

 **AWS Microservices Orchestrator** is a serverless microservices architecture built using AWS Cloud Development Kit (CDK) in TypeScript.
 This project demonstrates the use of AWS Lambda, SNS, SQS, and CloudWatch for creating an event-driven system with multiple consumers and a single producer.
-It also showcases advanced features such as SNS message filtering to route messages to the appropriate SQS queues and consumer Lambdas.
+It also showcases advanced features such as SNS message filtering and subscriptions to route messages to the appropriate SQS queues and consumer Lambdas.

 ## Architecture

 - **SNS Topic**: Acts as the message broker with filtering policies.
 - **SQS Queues**: Three separate queues for different message types.
+- **SNS Subscriptions**: Subscriptions are set up with filters to ensure messages are routed to the correct SQS queues based on message attributes.
 - **Lambda Functions**:
   - **Producer Lambda**: Publishes messages to the SNS topic.
   - **Consumer Lambdas**: Process messages from their respective SQS queues.